railsgirls/guides.railsgirls.com/_posts/2014-02-25-shellycloud.markdown

 Uploading your public SSH key
 {% endhighlight %}

 *Tip*: The `shelly` gem will look for a public SSH key in your `~/.ssh` directory, choosing either a DSA key `id_dsa.pub` or a RSA key `id_rsa.pub`.
-If you're not sure if you have a SSH key already, take a look at this helpful [Github article](https://help.github.com/articles/generating-ssh-keys).
+If you're not sure if you have a SSH key already, take a look at this helpful [GitHub article](https://help.github.com/articles/generating-ssh-keys).

 ## Create your cloud